Trurl0/Tankard/README.md

 Player2 units will use the one defined in player2.py

-The goal is to program a smartet AI than your oponent (and murder its troops, obviously).
+#### The goal of the game is to program a smarter AI than your oponent (and murder its troops, of course).

 ## Input:

-The input language is Python 3.6.
+The input language is Python 3.6.5

+The main function player_input() is called each game frame.
-player_input() has the following inputs:
+It has the following inputs:

 ```
-screen_width, screen_height    # "Map" boundaries
+screen_width, screen_height    # Map boundaries
 tank_pos, tank_vel, tank_life  # Tank position, velocity and life.
 All vectors are tuples (x, y)
 tank_gun_dir                   # Where the tank's cannon is pointing
 tank_gun_cooldown              # Remaining time to be able to shoot again
 tank_team                      # Tank faction
-sonar_reading                  # List with all game objects detected by the tank.
+sonar_reading                  # List with all game objects detected by the tank within its range.
 ```
-and must return the following tuple:
+And must return the following tuple:

 ```
 (acceleration, gun_dir, shoot_order)